OfficeDev/teams-toolkit/templates/bot/js/workflow/README.md

 4. [Step 4: register the action handler](#step-4-register-the-action-handler)

 ### Step 1: add an action to your Adaptive Card
+User universal action `Action.Execute` to define your action in an adaptive card, which will be rendered as a button in the card.

 Here's a sample action with type `Action.Execute`:
 ```json